Sign up to our Newsletter

 • Very difficult: The LSAT is known to be one of the world’s toughest entrance exams, meaning you’ll probably take it more than once.

-• Expensive: The LSAT is pricey.
-For the year 2023-24, the cost of the LSAT is $222, plus additional fees.
-People who retake it will have to pay each time they take it.
+• Expensive: The LSAT costs $238 for the 2025-2026 year.
+People who retake it have to pay each time.

 How to Get Into Law School Without the LSAT